 \section{Special Case of Finite-Rank Koopman Operator}

 If a given operator is of finite rank, we can analyze the operator using finite-dimensional matrices of the same dimension.
-We can develop a computational procedure for SVD and eigenanalysis under the finite rank assumption, and apply the tools once we approximate the target operator using a low rank expansion.
-Some of the results established in this section are used later when (numerically) computing the ground truth characteristics of the noisy logistic map; see Appendix~\ref{app:logistic_map}.
+We can develop a computational procedure for SVD and eigen-analysis under the finite-rank assumption, and apply the tools once we approximate the target operator using a low rank expansion.
+Some of the results established in this section are used later when (numerically) computing the ground truth characteristics of the noisy logistic map studied in Appendix~\ref{app:logistic_map}.

 Suppose that the Koopman operator $\Kop\suchthat \hilbert{\rho_1}{\Xc}\to\hilbert{\rho_0}{\Xc}$ of our interest is of finite rank.
 Specifically, the corresponding kernel can be expressed in the following factorized form: